 I opened the door…for the first time… and I, I walked toward the staircase.
 Immediately, I felt as though there was somebody standing right next to me.
 I looked around but there wasn’t anyone else in the room, but me and my agent…I simply smiled at her and let things be…

-So I went upstairs to look around while my agent finished up some things downstairs.
+So I went upstairs to look around while she finished up some things downstairs.
 I opened the door to the last bedroom and I saw a man standing by a window on the other side of the room.
 He was…like a shadow, no features…I couldn’t see his face.
-He just looked like a ghost…
+I guessed he was a ghost…

-So, I screamed and ran downstairs.
+So, I screamed…as I ran down the stairs.
 My agent looked up at me… with this look on her face, like…what?
 What?”

 “Hey Kyle, I was watching this show about the paranormal last night…you know, haunted house type of stuff.”
 Said Nate.
 “People have these encounters with ghosts and things…and it get’s reenacted for the faux documentary.
 You ever seen one of these shows?”